 I loved everything about camping in Sequoia, the sights, the smells, and the sounds.
 Sequoia National Park is perhaps overlooked compared to others such as Yosemite, I had not heard of it until I started researching.
 I also read how busy Yosemite can get during the summer so I opted for Sequoia instead.
 Give it a go, believe me you won’t be disappointed.

-For a round-up of our California road trip take a look at my previous post: Camping in California with Wicked Campers.
+For a round-up of our California road trip take a look at my previous post: Camping in California with Wicked Campers and more to do in Sequoia: 9 things to do in Sequoia and Kings Canyon National Park.

 It was back into the mystery machine and onto the next adventure, San Francisco and the Big Sur…